Connor Wong Player Props: Red Sox vs. Orioles

-On Monday, Connor Wong (on the back of going 2-for-5 with two RBI) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 6:35 PM ET.
+After going 0-for-1 in his last game, Connor Wong and the Boston Red Sox face the Baltimore Orioles (who will start Tyler Wells) at 1:05 PM ET on Wednesday.

-In his last game, he racked up two hits (going 2-for-5 with two RBI) against the Brewers.
+In his most recent game he had a hitless showing (0-for-1) against the Orioles.

 Connor Wong Game Info & Props vs. the Orioles